 Payload: Your payload denotes the amount of weight carried by your vehicle above its curb weight.
 This category would include you, all your passengers, and any items they’re carrying, or you’re transporting.

-TW = Tongue weight. indicates the weight put on your vehicle’s hitch from the tongue of any trailer you’re towing.
+Tongue Weight or Pin Weight: indicates the weight put on your vehicle’s hitch from the tongue or kingpin of any trailer you’re towing.
 Too little tongue weight can lead to dangerous swaying.
 However, too much can damage your tow vehicle or make it difficult to control.

 Pro Tip: A big truck doesn’t guarantee safe towing.
 Always know your truck’s capabilities before hitching a trailer to it.
 Learn more here: Think a One-Ton Truck Is Big Enough to Pull Your Camper?
 You May Be Wrong